xuorig/xuorig.github.io/_posts/2015-11-04-getting-started-with-rails-graphql-relay.markdown

 config.autoload_paths << Rails.root.join('app', 'graph', 'types')
 {% endhighlight %}

 As a first type, let's create the `Query` type.
 GraphQL always needs a query root for a schema.
-Create`QueryType.rb` in `app/graph/types` and add the following code in it.
+Create `query_type.rb` in `app/graph/types` and add the following code in it.

 {% highlight ruby %}
+# app/graph/types/query_type.rb
 QueryType = GraphQL::ObjectType.define do
   name "Query"
   description "The query root for this schema"